yusefym/pdsnd_github/README.md

 bikeshare.py

 ### Credits
-I want to give my gratitud to Juno at Udacity for teaching me all the nessary skills to complete this project and more.
-I encorage everybody to take Udacity courses to learn to do exiting projects like this one.
+I want to give my gratitud to Juno at Udacity for teaching me all the necessary skills to complete this project and more.
+I encourage everybody to take Udacity courses to learn to do exiting projects like this one.